Big ideas.

 "I was neither intellectually nor emotionally prepared for the frequency with which contact with beings occurred in our studies, nor the often utterly bizarre nature of these experiences," Strassman wrote in his book "DMT The Spirit Molecule".

-Of course, many people believe that DMT beings are merely hallucinations.
-But the question remains: Why do so many people encounter similar beings, like elves and aliens?
+Of course, many people believe that DMT elves are merely hallucinations.
+But the question remains: Why do so many people encounter similar beings?

 One answer: That's exactly what people expect to encounter.
 After all, it's likely that people who seek out a rare and intense drug like DMT have researched it, and possibly stumbled across McKenna's machine-elf idea.
 So, that's the image their brain produces.
 (An Erowid survey on the topic of DMT beings once included the question: "Do you know who Terence McKenna is?"
 54 percent of respondents reported having some knowledge of him.)